Blood Type and Crossmatch

 views them harmful.
 This can lead to a dangerous and possibly fatal reaction.

 Why do I need this test?

-You might have this test if you need or may need a blood transfusion.
-For example,
+You may need this test if you need or may need a blood transfusion.
+For example, you

 loss of red blood cells.